zfisch/peeps/README.md

 ###To Run
 1. Download the repository to your computer.
-2. From the command line, navigate to the peeps folder and `chmod u+x peeps.sh`.
+2. If you haven't already, `brew install python`.
+3. Run `pip install requests` from the command line.
-3. Enter `sh peeps.sh` to run the script.
+4. Run `python peeps.py` to run the script.
-4. That's it!
+5. That's it!

 ###Note
 Please report any issues you experience or submit a pull request if you see an opportunity for improvement.